hindu-comm/weblogs/manasataramgini/2011/06/2011-06-26_notes-on-hayagriva-siddhi-among-the-nastika-s.md

 Dunhuang texts, which was temporally closer to the apparent period of transmission to the Bön.
 ………………………
-Footnote 1: From the Bön text this mantra appears to be:
+Footnote 1: From the Böntext this mantra appears to be:
-vsauH OM vajra rakSha krodha rava rava hayagrIva huM phaT ||
+vsauH OM vajra rakSha krodha rava rava hayagrIva huM phaT \|\|
 It appears to be a nAstika distortion of the mantra found in shaiva and vaiShNava tAntrika contexts:
-OM shrIM hlauM OM namo bhagavate hayagrIvAya rava rava rakSha rakSha huM phaT svAhA ||
+OM shrIM hlauM OM namo bhagavate hayagrIvAya rava rava rakSha rakSha huM phaT svAhA \|\|

 Footnote 2: [sipe
 gyAlmo](https://manasataramgini.wordpress.com/2011/07/06/some-notes-on-the-goddess-sipe-gyalmo/)